zX3no/gonk/README.md

 ```

 ## ⚒️ Troubleshooting
+> A lot of non-FLAC files fail to play ¯\\\_(ツ)_/¯.
+I'm looking into it.

-If somethings goes wrong you can always delete the database.
+If somethings goes wrong with the database, you can always delete it here:

 | OS            | Path             |
 |---------------|------------------|